Skip to content

 Novel variant rate <5% Variants not in dbSNP; higher rates suggest error

-Chapter 2: Variant Annotation — Multi-Database Integration
+Chapter 2: Precision Intelligence Network — Variant Annotation and Multi-Database Integration

 2.1 ClinVar: Clinical Variant Classification